abadid/cmsc424-spring2018/project6/README.md

 1. The query involves a self join and also on the choice of the join algorithm by the query optimizer.
 1. The choice of the join algorithm by the query optimizer.
 1. There are no indexes created on the birthdate column before executing the query.
-1. The query involves doing a cartesian product due to the absence of a join condition.
+1. The query involves performing arithmetic operations which are expensive.

 [**Note**: In general, query optimizers does not require users to write the most efficient query.
 For a given query, the query optimizer enumerates all possible query plans and chooses the most efficient plan based on some heuristic.
 Surprisingly in this case, the query optimizer of Postgres does not do a good job!]